Last Updated on October 14, 2021

 But still, we need to adapt.
 The educational institutions should adopt in this troubling time — with the students’ welfare still being the top priority.

 Teaching in the new normal will be a balancing act.
-Teachers will need to consider the needs, the safety, and the capacity of each student (and also their own) if the motto “no student left behind” will hold true.
+Teachers will need to consider the needs, the safety, and the capacity of each student (and their own) if the motto “no student left behind” will hold.

-Teaching will require sacrifices, but learners will also need to hold up their end because teachers can only give as much as the students are able to receive.
+Teaching will require sacrifices, but learners will also need to hold up their end because teachers can only give as much as the students can receive.

 I love this quote by Albus Dumbledore in Harry Potter, “Youth cannot know how age thinks and feel.
 But old men are guilty if they forget what it was to be young.”